chrisjbawden/streamlit-container/README.md

    --name streamlit \
    -v /docker/streamlit-container/app:/app \
    streamlit-container
+</div<

-Note: modify the app.py in the /app directory with your app, but its important to keep the name "app.py"
+<b>Note:</b> modify the app.py in the /app directory with your app, but its important to keep the name "app.py"